novel-zlood/novel-zlood.github.io/source/_posts/site/site-13.md

 His condition wasn’t too bad today.

-But it seemed he wasn’t completely in perfect shape.
+But he didn’t seem to be in perfect shape yet.

-His passes were slightly fast or slow.
+His passes were either slightly fast or slow.

 Well, it was a 3-week injury.

-Franco, who returned in just 2 weeks with the help of the medical team.
+Franco, who returned in 2 weeks with the help of the medical team.

-Even if his physical condition was normal, his body rhythm might not be perfect.
+Even if the body was normal, the physical rhythm might not be perfect yet.

-Franco offered me the free-kick.
+Franco handed the free-kick to me.

 Though it was a bit close.

-I felt I could create a good chance with my left foot, so I agreed.
+I thought I could create a good opportunity with my left foot, so I agreed.

-"Hoo..."
+“Phew...”

 Raising my hand, Gennaro's eyes sparkled.

-Feeling like I was going to curve it deeply.

-Beep!
+Kicking it with a long curve.

+Tweet!

-With the referee’s whistle, I ran towards the ball.
+With the referee’s whistle, I ran toward the ball.

-Boom!
+Thwack!

-The ball drew a graceful curve.
+A ball drawing a graceful curve.

 At the same time, Gennaro Tatis jumped high.

 -Minho’s free-kick!

--The slightly curved ball directly to!
-Directly to Gennaro Tatis!
-A header!
+-The slightly curved ball goes directly!
+Directly!

+-To Gennaro Tatis!
+Header!
 Ah!
-Saved by keeper Andrea!
-The ball comes out!
+Saved by goalkeeper Andrea!
+The ball comes out...!

--Gooooooooooooal!
+-Gooooooal!
 Lautaro Valencia!
-He pushes the ball in!
+He puts in the deflected ball!

-Today seemed to be the day for Parma’s key defender, Lautaro Valencia.
+Today seemed to be the day for Lautaro Valencia, Parma's key defender.

-Like a piece of cake, he easily scored.

-I was involved in the play again.

-Two key plays today.
+He scored the goal as easily as eating cake.

+I contributed to this goal too.

+Two contributions in today’s match.

-Not bad, but... still a bit disappointing.
+Not bad...
+But a bit disappointing.

-"Nice kick!"
+“Nice kick!”

-"It feels good, right?
-Two goals already."
+“Feels good, right?
+Two goals already.”

-"Let’s keep it up!
-Just like this."
+“Let’s keep it up!
+Just like this.”

 Parma leading 2-0.

+Today’s match.

-Today’s game felt good.
+It felt good.

 * * *

-It’s halftime.
+It was halftime.

-"Franco, well done.
-Santiago and Gianluca will be brought in the second half for the center."
+“Great job, Franco.
+Santiago and Gianluca will be substituted in the center for the second half.”

-Due to COVID-19, Serie B could substitute up to 5 players until 2022, so head coach Alain Laban replaced the two players who had consumed quite a bit of stamina in the first half.
+Due to COVID-19, Serie B can make up to 5 substitutions until 2022, so Coach Alain Levagne substituted the two players who used a lot of energy in the first half.

-"Minho, let’s play for another 15 minutes in the second half."
+“Minho, you’ll play for 15 more minutes in the second half.”

-"Yes."
+“Yes.”

-Of course, I would play for about 15 more minutes.
+Of course, I’ll play for about 15 more minutes.

 There were no tactical changes.

-Unless S.P.A.L changed their tactics first, there was no need to change anything.
+There was no need to change unless the opponent, S.P.A.L, made tactical changes first.

 And the second half began.

-Carlito, who had been tormented by me throughout the first half, came close and muttered when the ball wasn't coming.
+Carlito, who had a hard time with me throughout the first half, muttered to me when the ball wasn’t coming.

-"How many months?"

-"Huh?"
+“How many months did it take?”

+“What?”

-"How many months did it take to study Hazard?
-You must have studied for quite some time, huh?
-I really struggled in the first half."
+“How many months did you study Hazard?
+You seem to have studied for quite a while?
+I definitely struggled throughout the first half.”

-"Really?"
+“Really?”

-"But now it’s different.
-In the second half, I’ll show you what real pressure is."
+“But now it’s different.
+In the second half, I’ll show you what real pressure is.”

 He seemed quite confident.

-He definitely had the right to say that.
+He had the right to say such things.

-His concentration was much higher in the second half, making him a much tougher opponent to break through.
+He was definitely more focused than in the first half, making it harder to get past him.

-"But... it’s just difficult, not impossible, right?"
+“But...
+It’s just harder, not impossible.”

-Swoosh!
+Whoosh!

-Carlito, who slid excessively.
+Carlito slid excessively.

-I ran fast, leaving him behind.
+Leaving him behind, I ran quickly.

-He had a face as if he didn’t know what hit him.
+He looked as if he didn’t know what hit him.

-Hey, I have my killer move too.
+Hey, I have a special move too.

-You’re not the only one who can awaken or something, right?
+You’re not the only one who can awaken or whatever.

 -Minho!
 Minho!
-A Marseille turn to break through Carlito and a direct sprint down the wing!
+A Marseille turn to bypass Carlito and break through the flank!

 -Fast!
 Fast!
 Fast!

-After a graceful Marseille turn, a sprint.
+After a graceful Marseille turn, a dash.

-Like before, someone from the center ran out to occupy the space in front of me.
+The opponent dashed out from the center to occupy the space in front of me.

-But I won’t let it happen again.
+But I won’t be fooled like last time.

-Thump!
+Tap!

 A pass to Santiago in the center.

 And received it back.

--Breaks through with a 1-2 pass with Santiago!
-There’s no one ahead!
-Just the goalkeeper!
+-Minho bypasses with a one-two pass with Santiago!
+No one ahead!
+Only the goalkeeper!

 -Minho!
 Minho!
 Minho!
 Minho!

--Andrea, the goalkeeper, rushes out quickly!

-The opposing goalkeeper rushed out in a hurry as if his butt was on fire.
+-The goalkeeper Andrea rushes out!

+He must have been in a hurry.

+Rushing out like that.

 Thanks to that, I could finish cleanly.

-Thump!
+Tap!

 A clean lob shot.

-After confirming the ball going into the goal, I quickly ran towards the away stands and slid.
+After confirming the ball went into the goal, I ran quickly and slid toward the away section.

 Minooooooo!

 Parma fans chanting my name.

-Smiling brightly at them, I returned to my position.
+I smiled brightly at them and returned to my position.

-Carlito, with a dazed expression.
+Carlito, with a blank expression.

 Looking at him, I answered his earlier question.

-"You asked how long it took earlier, right?"
+“You asked how long it took?”

-"....."
+“...”

-"I could follow it after watching for a day."
+“I could follow after watching for a day.”

-"What?"
+“What?”

-"You can follow this much after watching for a day, right?"
+“You can follow this much after watching for a day?”

-At my response, Carlito frowned.
+Carlito frowned at my answer.

 He looked at me as if I was annoying.

-"Screw off."

-Earlier, he was mocking cheerfully.
+“Get lost.”

+He was laughing so much earlier.

-I don't get why.
+I don’t get it.

 I’m not even half as good as Hazard yet.